getsentry/snuba/docs/source/clickhouse/schema_design.rst

    ``materialization_version = 1``.
 It can make sense to control this via the settings file in (in ``snuba/settings/__init.py__``)
 3. Run the migration in all relevant environments.
-4. Change the main consumer code, or the setting mentioned above in a specific environment, to set ``materialization_version = 1`` on write.
+4. Change the materialization_version setting mentioned above in a specific environment, to set ``materialization_version = 1`` on write.
 5. Validate that the consumer is writing rows with the new materialization version, and that it produces the expected roll-up results.